 Karen Maezen Miller was torn when her daughter entered the Barbie stage.
-But what was worse—the doll’s commercialism and hyper-sexuality, or Mom’s grownup judgments and concepts?
+But what was worse — the doll’s commercialism and unrealistic beauty standards, or Mom’s grownup judgments and concepts?

 My daughter has 35 Barbies.
 This is a known fact, because I just pulled them out from under the bed and counted.
 Counting them is something I have been reluctant to do over these last five years, while Barbies have multiplied far beyond the furtive certainty that my seven-year-old has too many.
 I like to keep them out of my sight, a swarm of tangled limbs and hair in an underbed bin.
 The bin is my way of keeping a lid on it all: the mess, the excess, and the incorrectness.